YIANNA Women’s Underbust Latex Sport Girdle

 This trainer is made of Neoprene polyester, which makes it extremely comfortable and stretchy.
-It doesn’t have any boning in it, which adds to its comfort level.
-Although it’s very stretchy, it still acts to compress your core and provides lumbar spine support to help you on your heavier lifting days.
+The VENUZOR Waist Trainer Belt doesn’t have any boning in it, which adds to its comfort level.
+Although this waist trainer belt by VENUZOR is very stretchy, it still acts to compress your core and provides lumbar spine support to help you on your heavier lifting days.

-Because it doesn’t have any boning, this trainer has to use more material to give you support.
+Because it doesn’t have any boning, the VENUZOR Waist Trainer Belt has to use more material to give you support.
 As a result, it’s too bulky to wear under regular clothes and should only be worn while working out.
-As a fitness belt, it’s perfect, though, because it doesn’t impede your movements whatsoever.
+As a fitness belt, the VENUZOR Waist Trainer Belt is perfect, though, because it doesn’t impede your movements whatsoever.

 Part of the controversy around waist trainers is that there is no actual proof they can permanently change your figure.
 Another is that the waist trainer’s predecessor, the corset, is infamous for deforming the bodies of Victorian-era women.
 Between its lack of effectiveness and possible health risks, these super girdles have gotten a lot of negative press.